Jalen Hurts Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- In three matchups against the Football Team, Hurts averaged 122.7 passing yards per game, 91.8 yards below his over/under for Sunday.
+- In three matchups against the Football Team, Hurts averaged 122.7 passing yards per game, 91.8 yards less than his over/under for Sunday.

-- Hurts threw a touchdown pass once over those outings against the Football Team.
+- Hurts threw threw once over those three games against the Football Team, and has not had multiple touchdown passes against them.

-- The 280.2 passing yards the Football Team yield per game makes them the NFL's 30th-ranked pass defense this season.
+- The Football Team have the NFL's 30th-ranked pass defense this season, yielding 280.2 yards per game through the air.

-- With 33 passing TDs allowed this year, the Football Team defense is ranked 32nd in the NFL.
+- The Football Team have given up 33 touchdowns through the air (2.2 per game).
+They are 32nd in the league in that category.

 Recent Performances

-- Hurts put together a 199-yard performance against the Giants last week, completing 58.6% of his pass attempts and throwing for two touchdowns.

-- Hurts has racked up 495 passing yards (165.0 per game) and has a 67.3% completion percentage this year (37-of-55) while throwing three touchdowns and one interception over his last three games.

-- He also has 45 rushing yards on 10 carries (with two touchdowns), averaging 15.0 yards per game.
+- He's also figured in the ground game, with 45 rushing yards (15.0 ypg) on 10 carries with two rushing touchdowns.

 Hurts' Philadelphia Teammates